DanielBoye/hackthebox/Stack-Based Buffer Overflows on Linux x86/README.md

 3. running gdb -q
 4. Disassemble main
+5. Adding breakpoints
-5. Checking the adress
+7. Checking the return adress for the end of the exploit
-6. Checking bad characters
+8. Checking bad characters
-7. Making exploit without the bad characters
+9. Making exploit without the bad characters
-8. Running maybe a clean version of the exploit to find the return adress
+10. Running maybe a clean version of the exploit to find the return adress
-9. Using everything together with python
+11. Using everything together with python

 need also a sheet for subtracting the numbers

+the order needs to be checked